AdrienneChristy/JavaScript-Snippits/README.md

-This repository is for basic scripting snippets and examples.
+This repository is for basic JavaScript snippets and examples.

 constructorArrayLoop.js constructs a function, creates an array, and loops through the array.